Lars Anderson (baseball): Boston Red Sox

 He made his professional debut in April 2007 with the Greenville Drive.
-"He really understands the strike zone well, and he recognizes balls and strikes early," said Gabe Kapler, the former Sox outfielder who was Anderson's manager at Greenville. "[H]e was way ahead of the game because he was already recognizing balls and strikes and had a plan, an approach at the plate that was advanced.
+"He really understands the strike zone well, and he recognizes balls and strikes early," said Gabe Kapler, the former Sox outfielder who was Anderson's manager at Greenville.
+"He was way ahead of the game because he was already recognizing balls and strikes and had a plan, an approach at the plate that was advanced.
 He had planned on not swinging at breaking balls until he had two strikes on him."

 In September 2008, Anderson was named the Minor League Offensive Player of the Year for the Red Sox, following a season of a combined 18 home runs and 80 runs batted in while hitting over .300 for both the Lancaster JetHawks and Portland Sea Dogs.

-In 2009, his first full season at AA Portland, Anderson struggled, batting just .233 with 9 home runs and 51 RBI.
+In 2009, his first full season at Double–A Portland, Anderson struggled, batting just .233 with 9 home runs and 51 RBI.

 Anderson started the 2010 season with the Sea Dogs.
-He was promoted to the AAA Pawtucket Red Sox on April 29 after hitting .355 with five home runs and 15 RBIs in 17 games in Portland, and batted .262 with 10 home runs and 53 RBIs in 113 games.
+He was promoted to the Triple–A Pawtucket Red Sox on April 29 after hitting .355 with five home runs and 15 RBI in 17 games in Portland, and batted .262 with 10 home runs and 53 RBI in 113 games.

-Despite making his major league debut in September 2010, Anderson returned to Pawtucket for the 2011 season and batted .265 with 14 home runs and 78 RBIs.
+Despite making his major league debut in September 2010, Anderson returned to Pawtucket for the 2011 season and batted .265 with 14 home runs and 78 RBI.
 On July 30, 2011, Anderson was nearly traded to his hometown Oakland Athletics, along with a player to be named later for starting pitcher Rich Harden.
 However, the deal fell through, with the Red Sox citing issues with Harden's health.

 Anderson made his major league debut with Red Sox on September 6, 2010.
 He then replaced Mike Lowell at first base in the 5th inning of Lowell's last major league game on October 2, 2010, designated "Mike Lowell Day" by the Red Sox.
-In 18 appearances Anderson had 7 hits in 35 at-bats, with 4 RBIs.
+In 18 appearances Anderson had 7 hits in 35 at-bats, with 4 RBI.

 Anderson appeared in 6 games in September 2011 as a defensive replacement and pinch runner, scoring twice as a pinch runner.

 On April 23, 2012, Anderson was again called up to the majors after Jason Repko was placed on the 15-day disabled list.

-Arizona Diamondbacks
+Cleveland Indians

-The Red Sox traded Anderson to the Cleveland Indians for Steven Wright on July 31, 2012.
-On December 11, 2012, the Indians traded Anderson to the Arizona Diamondbacks in a three-team trade.
+The Red Sox traded Anderson to the Cleveland Indians in exchange for Steven Wright on July 31, 2012.
+In 18 games for the Triple–A Columbus Clippers, he batted .196/.319/.286 with no home runs and seven RBI.